hapax/hapax.github.io/assets/fractals.md

 function $\hat{f}$ which fluctuates randomly.
 It could be stock market data, dice rolls, or the position of a bacterium motoring around in search of nutrients.
-Whatever the source of randomness,
+Whatever the source of randomness, it may make the function jumpy enough to be non-differentiable, i.e. jagged when you zoom in, but not describable by a *deterministic* fractal either.
+But perhaps it can be described by a random fractal!

+Let's see what sort of behaviour is reasonable.

 <!--Is this useful?
 Not as far as I can see.
 For instance, defining a -->
 <!--second derivative seems to be unnatural, since even though I can -->